-When you’re deciding what format to use to thank your participants and tell them how their input will be used, there will be some practicalities to think about.
+When you’re deciding how to thank your participants and tell them how their input will be used, there are some things to think about.

-Feedback should be appropriate to the level of participation, but the method you choose should also be feasible in terms of your own time and resources.
-Consider how much detail you need to include, the best way to communicate with the people you’re feeding back to, and how much time you have.
+Feedback should be appropriate to the level of participation.
+But the method you choose should also be feasible in terms of your own time and resources.

-You may find it helpful to write standard responses that are appropriate for regular activities to save time.
-If you choose to do this always take the time to address the correspondence to each person and where possible add detail to make it feel as personal as possible.
+You may find it helpful to write standard responses for regular activities to save time.
+If you do this, take the time to address each response to the individual person.
+Where possible, add detail to make it feel as personal as possible.

 Here are some ideas of different formats and methods you could use:

 - Thank you card

 - You said, we did flyer, email or poster